-On 17 September 2020, the Commission amended the proposal to update the 2030 climate target to a reduction of the EU's net GHG emissions of at least 55 % compared to 1990 levels by 2030, and adopted the communication 'Stepping up Europe's 2030 climate ambition - Investing in a climate-neutral future for the benefit of our people', commonly known as the 2030 EU climate target plan.
+On 17 September 2020, the Commission amended the proposal to update the 2030 climate target to a reduction of the EU's net GHG emissions of at least 55 % compared to 1990 levels by 2030, and adopted the communication 'Stepping up Europe's 2030 climate ambition - Investing in a climateneutral future for the benefit of our people', commonly known as the 2030 EU climate target plan.
 As von der Leyen explained in her State of the Union speech on 16 September 2020, this would set the EU on a feasible path to climate neutrality and benefit the EU economy.

-In July 2021, the Commission adopted the 'Fit for 55' package with proposals to revise key EU climate and energy legislation in line with the new 2030 target.
+By June 2021, the Commission will propose revisions of key EU climate and energy legislation in line with the revised 2030 target.1